MerlinLaboratory/ABB_omnicore_ros_driver/README.md

 # Wrapper ros_control for ABB Omnicore Controller
-These packages are intended to ease the interaction between ABB robots supporting the new Omnicore controller and ROS-based systems, by providing ready-to-run ROS nodes.
+These packages are intended to ease the interaction between ABB robots supporting the new Omnicore controller and ROS1-based systems, by providing ready-to-run ROS nodes.
 In particular, we developed the robots' control with [ros_control](https://wiki.ros.org/ros_control) integrating it with [MoveIt](https://moveit.picknik.ai/main/index.html).
 The supported [Omnicore controller](https://new.abb.com/products/robotics/controllers/omnicore) based robots are:
-- CRB 15000-5 - Gofa
+- CRB 15000-5/10/12 (Gofa 5kg, 10kg, 12kg)
-- IRB 14050 - Yumi Single Arm.
+- IRB 14050 (Yumi Single Arm)

 ## Hardware Dependencies